dhermes/bezier/DEVELOPMENT.rst

 ``nox`` and NumPy).

 On Travis CI, Matthew Brett's `multibuild`_ is used to install "official" python.org CPython binaries for macOS.
-Then tests are run in both 64-bit mode (NumPy has `discontinued`_ 32-bit support).
+Then tests are run in 64-bit mode (NumPy has `discontinued`_ 32-bit support).

 On AppVeyor, all extensions are built and tested with both 32-bit and 64-bit